-Still others use it as a way to keep their cash working for them in the stock market or high-yielding accounts like savings or CDs like with a home mortgage.
+Still, others use it as a way to keep their cash working for them in the stock market or high-yielding accounts like savings or certificate of deposit like with a home mortgage.

 Credit is a tool no different than a hammer, food or your vehicle.